 - She was eating way too much protein for her body, which was keeping her a sugar burner.

 - She often caved to less healthy days of eating because the cravings got the best of her.

 After hearing about her diet, it wasn’t a surprise to me that she was experiencing health woes!

-- Lower your carbohydrates, moderate your protein intake, and increase healthy fats.
+- Increase healthy fats.
 Do it not only for yourself, but for your kids, too!
 It is important they don’t end up as insulin sensitive as we are.

 - Exercise.
 I’m not referring to exercise for the sake of calorie expenditure, but for hormone balance.
 Even if you are simply walking after meals, your body will benefit.
 Moving has a major impact on improving insulin sensitivity since muscles burn your stored glycogen as fuel during and after your workout.
 People mistakenly think that they need to exercise to create a calorie deficit in order to lose weight.
 This is not how exercise helps with weight loss.
 Exercise builds muscle, and muscle builds mitochondria.
 It is in the mitochondria where fat is oxidized so you can keep your cells and your liver insulin sensitized.

 That’s right.
-Only two steps.
+Only four steps.
 It’s really that simple!